 \subsection{Evaluation of Adversarial Transferability}

-\textbf{Fooling Rate} The most popular metric used to evaluate adversarial transferability is Fooling Rate (FR).
+\textbf{Fooling Rate (FR).} The most popular metric used to evaluate adversarial transferability is FR.
 We denote $P$ as the number of adversarial examples that successfully fool a source model.
 Among them, the number of examples that are also able to fool a target model is $Q$.
 The Fooling Rate is then defined as FR = $\frac{Q}{P}$.
 The higher the FR is, the more transferable the adversarial examples are.

-\textbf{Interest Class Rank} According to~\citep{zhang2022investigating}, an interest class is the ground-truth class in untargeted attacks or the target class in targeted attacks.
-FR only indicates whether the interst class ranks top-1, which may not be an in-depth indication of transferability.
-To gain deeper insights into transferability, it is valuable to consider the Interest Class Rank (ICR), which represents the rank of the interest class after the attack.
+\textbf{Interest Class Rank (ICR).} According to~\citet{zhang2022investigating}, an interest class is the ground-truth class in untargeted attacks or the target class in targeted attacks.
+FR only indicates whether the interest class ranks top-1, which may not be an in-depth indication of transferability.
+To gain deeper insights into transferability, it is valuable to consider the ICR, which represents the rank of the interest class after the attack.
 In untargeted attacks, a higher ICR indicates higher transferability, while in targeted attacks, a higher ICR suggests lower transferability.

-\textbf{Knowledge Transfer-based Metrics} \cite{liang2021uncovering} considered all potential adversarial perturbation vectors and proposed two practical metrics for transferability evaluation.
+\textbf{Knowledge Transfer-based Metrics.} \cite{liang2021uncovering} considered all potential adversarial perturbation vectors and proposed two practical metrics for transferability evaluation.
 The transferability of dataset ${x \sim D}$ from source model $f_s$ to target model $f_t$ are defined as follows: